bc-python-OLD-IT-WILL-BE-REMOVED/cdt/factory/settings/how-to.md

 Conventions for internal functions   ?????
 ----------------------------------

-When we indicate a function using `<onefunc>`, we use names like `:ctxtname/onefunc:` where `ctxtname` is the name of a file inside the module `check`, and `onefunc` is the name of one function inside the file `check/ctxtname.py`.
+When we indicate a function using `<onefunc>`, we use names like `<ctxtname/onefunc>` where `ctxtname` is the name of a file inside the module `check`, and `onefunc` is the name of one function inside the file `check/ctxtname.py`.

-When ``keyname = [in] "word" "and" "so" "on"`` is used, the list of names will be tested by a function uniquely autonamed `peufdir_peuffile_blockname_AUTONB` of the file `check/choices.py` if we have the following things inside the folder of the specifications.
+When ``keyname = "word" "and" "so" "on"`` is used, the list of names will be tested by a function uniquely named `peufdir_peuffile_blockname_[AUTONB]` inside the file `check/choose.py`.
+We use the following informations about the folder of the specifications.

-   * `peufdir` is the name of the foolder containing the peuf file of the specifications.
+   * `peufdir` is the name of the folder containing the peuf file of the specifications.

-   * `peuffile` is the peuf file of the specifications.
+   * `peuffile` is the name of peuf file of the specifications.

-   * `blockname` is the name of the block where the list of texts for one key has been found.
+   * `blockname` is the name of the block containing the key with values to be inside a list of texts.

-   * `AUTONB` is an auto number so as to have a unique name.
+   * `[AUTONB]` is an incremented integer used so as to have a unique name of function.
+We can't use `keyname ` because several keys can share the same checking.